sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-03-08-Three-Layer-Architecture.md

     }
 ```

-One of these analyzes the data to find the book that has been on a particular BestSeller list the longest:
+One of our summarization methods analyzes the data to find the book that has been on a particular BestSeller list the longest:

 ```java
     public Book getLongestCurrentBestSeller(ListName listName) {